Hindi Diwas 2022: Date, History, Significance and Key Facts

 The Constituent Assembly of India had espoused Hindi as India’s official language on 14 September,1949.
 Hindi written in Devanagri script is one of the two official languages of the Union Government and the other language is English.
 It is one of the 22 languages of the Republic of India.

 History of Hindi Language

 The history of Hindi belongs to the Indo - Aryan division of the Indo - European language family.
 Mughals and Persians added their own flavour to the Hindi language.
 We all know that hundreds of languages and dialects are spoken in India.
 After independence, the biggest question that arose in the country was about the language.
 On 6 December 1946, the Constituent Assembly of India was elected to write the Constitution of India.
 The final draft of the Constitution was approved by the Constituent Assembly on 26 November, 1949 and it came into force throughout the country from 26 January, 1950.

 Apart from India, the Hindi language is also spoken in several other countries, like Nepal, Guyana, Trinidad and Tobago, Suriname, Fiji, and Mauritius.

-Why is Hindi Diwas celebrated on 14 September?
+Hindi Diwas 2022: Why is the day celebrated on 14 September?

 After independence, the Government of India set a goal to give an idealized look to the mother tongue of the country and set a target for grammar and orthography using the Devanagari script to bring about standardization in writing.
 After this, on 14 September 1949, the Constituent Assembly adopted Hindi as the official language of India.
 Apart from this, 14 September is also the birthday of Rajendra Simha, who worked tirelessly towards making Hindi the official language of India.